iamacook/use-rhf-should-unregister/README.md

 # `useRHFShouldUnregister()`

 `useRHFShouldUnregister` is a polyfill for the deprecated `shouldUnregister` option in [React Hook Form](https://react-hook-form.com/) v7.
-It automatically unregisters unmounted inputs.
-It takes two arguments, a form `ref` and `unregister`.
+It automatically unregisters unmounted fields.
+It takes a form `ref`, `unregister` and the optional 'keep state' [options object](https://react-hook-form.com/api/useform/unregister) that is applied to all unmounted fields.

 ## Installation